PHX2600/The-Archive/forum/Phreaking/0107 - Some numbers.md

 Posted by **ArchAngel** on Sat May 17th, 2008 04:05:44 PM

 Well, ninja turtles came out a long time ago; maybe she lucked into an autovon fone.
 O_o!

-I'll drop this one I found in an old .txt I found on my hd (and actually it says &quot;dual&quot; next to it so I either got it from you or had been meaning to drop it ... *grinz*).
+I'll drop this one I found in an old .txt I found on my hd (and actually it says "dual" next to it so I either got it from you or had been meaning to drop it ...
+*grinz*).
 I think it used to play the time and temp but now it just plays a rad error message:

 310-853-1212

-[i:1k67nza3][b:1k67nza3]quiet SIT in the baxground, then loud SIT[/b:1k67nza3], &quot;Effective Sept 19 2007 the time announcement information service has been discontinued, we apologize for any inconvenience.&quot;[/i:1k67nza3]
+_**quiet SIT in the baxground, then loud SIT**, "Effective Sept 19 2007 the time announcement information service has been discontinued, we apologize for any inconvenience."_

 -ArchAngel